 It is important to assess restaurant talent objectively without playing favorites.
 Objective evaluation methods may be simple or complex, and may vary based on the organization’s strategy.
 Smaller, less complex, organizations may rely on a focused evaluation method based on rating scales and observations, while larger, more complex, organizations may rely on a series of data points aggregated from human resource, operational, and financial feedback.
 Mature organizations will focus on management stability, while high growth organizations will focus on management readiness.

-Three objective methods for assessing restaurant talent are outlined below for your consideration and customization:
+Consider and customize the three objective methods for assessing restaurant talent outlined below:

 Method A: Basic Evaluation